Fox Chase Researchers Uncover New Risk Factors for Brain Metastases in Breast Cancer Patients

 Finally, while prophylactic cranial irradiation has improved overall survival in patients with small cell lung cancer, Siripurapu is cautious that researchers would need to prove that this was also true for breast cancer patients before such an approach could be widely adopted.
 “The importance of piecing together a strong predictive model is that it would allow us to test the possibility in a randomized clinical trial.”

-Co-authors on the study include Karen Ruth, MS; Massimo Cristofanilli, MD; Brian L. Egleston, MPP, PhD; Elin R. Sigurdson, MD, PhD; Gary M. Freedman, MD; Lori J. Goldstein, MD; and Richard J. Bleicher, MD, FACS - Co-Leader, Breast Cancer Treatment, Womens Cancer Center; Attending Surgeon, Surgical Oncology; Director, Breast Fellowship Program, all of Fox Chase.
+Co-authors on the study include Karen Ruth, MS; Massimo Cristofanilli, MD; Brian L. Egleston, MPP, PhD; Elin R. Sigurdson, MD, PhD; Gary M. Freedman, MD; Lori J. Goldstein, MD; and Richard J. Bleicher, MD, FACS - Co-Leader, Breast Cancer Treatment, Womens Cancer Center; Associate Professor, Surgical Oncology; Director, Breast Fellowship Program, all of Fox Chase.

 Fox Chase Cancer Center, part of the Temple University Health System, is one of the leading cancer research and treatment centers in the United States.
 Founded in 1904 in Philadelphia as one of the nation’s first cancer hospitals, Fox Chase was also among the first institutions to be designated a National Cancer Institute Comprehensive Cancer Center in 1974.
 Fox Chase researchers have won the highest awards in their fields, including two Nobel Prizes.
 Fox Chase physicians are also routinely recognized in national rankings, and the Center’s nursing program has received the Magnet recognition for excellence four consecutive times.
 Today, Fox Chase conducts a broad array of nationally competitive basic, translational, and clinical research, with special programs in cancer prevention, detection, survivorship, and community outreach.
 For more information, call 1-888-FOX CHASE or (1-888-369-2427).